Processing math: 100%

 The eigenvectors of the flux Jacobian are (again in primitive variables):

-Notice that the second characteristic speed, $\lambda_2$, depends only on $u$ and that $u$ does not change as we move in the direction of $r_2$.
+Notice that the second characteristic speed, Ξ»2, depends only on u and that u does not change as we move in the direction of r2.
 In other words, the 2-characteristic velocity is constant on 2-integral curves.
 We say this characteristic field is linearly degenerate; it admits neither shocks nor rarefactions.
 In a simple 2-wave, all characteristics are parallel.
 A jump in this family carries a change only in the density, and is referred to as a contact discontinuity.

 The other two fields have characteristic velocities that do vary along the corresponding integral curves; thus the 1-wave and the 3-wave in any Riemann solution will be either a shock or a rarefaction.
 We say these characteristic fields are genuinely nonlinear.